pluralsight/guides/draft/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 <spring.version>4.3.1.RELEASE</spring.version>
 ```

 The latest version of the Spring Framework at the time of this writing is `4.3.1.RELEASE`.
-This line will ensure Spring Boot uses this version.
+The above line will ensure Spring Boot uses this version.

 Also, in the `dependencies` section, add the dependencies we'll need for our project:
 ```xml